Voilett-Roze/asus/Jffs.md

 I do not recommend doing frequent writes to this area, as it will prematurely wear out the flash chip.
 This is a good place to put files that are written once like scripts or kernel modules, or that rarely get written to.
 Do not put files that get constantly written to (such as high activity logfiles) - store these on a USB disk instead.
 Replacing a worn out USB flash disk is much cheaper than replacing the whole router if flash sectors get worn out - they have a limited number of write cycles.

 # Backing up the JFFS Partition
-Backing up the JFFS Partition is an easy thing to do under the firmware its recommended to do if your planning to update your firmware to a newer version or if your changing scripts or configurations, Openvpn keys on your router is located under the menu
+Backing up the JFFS Partition is an easy thing to do in the firmware.
+It's recommended to back up if you're planning to update your firmware to a newer version or if you're changing scripts, configurations, or OpenVPN keys on your router.
+To back up JFFS, in the GUI go to:

 Administration - Restore/Save/Upload Setting

-On that menu you can either Backup JFFS partition with every file and config on it or Restore JFFS partition a previous partition incase of a accidental wipe.
+Click the Save button next to Backup JFFS partition to back up the complete contents of the partition.
+To restore from a previous backup, click the Browse... button to the right of Restore JFFS partition to select the file from which to restore; then click the Upload button.

-its highly recommended if you have a configuration or a script that you like that you store a copy of your jffs partition incase if the router resetting or an accidental wipe.
+If you have a configuration or a script that you like, it's recommended that you store a JFFS partition backup file in case the router is reset or the partition is erased accidentally.

-See also: [NVRAM Save Restore Utility](https://github.com/RMerl/asuswrt-merlin.ng/wiki/NVRAM-Save-Restore-Utility) for backing/restoring NVRAM Settings.
+See also: [NVRAM Save Restore Utility](https://github.com/RMerl/asuswrt-merlin.ng/wiki/NVRAM-Save-Restore-Utility) for backing up/restoring NVRAM Settings.